Coding-Connoisseur/PokerAI/browser_automation/README.md

-Here’s the enhanced **README.md** for the **browser_automation** module, based on the analysis of the provided files and incorporating the necessary improvements:

----

 # Browser Automation Module

 This module contains scripts and utilities to automate browser-based interactions on online poker platforms.
 It enables the PokerAI to autonomously play poker by simulating user input, detecting game states, and making real-time decisions during gameplay.
 This system integrates tightly with the reinforcement learning (RL) agent and strategy engine to allow for efficient and intelligent play.